Malcolm X: Return to United States

-Death threats and intimidation from Nation of Islam
+Death threats and intimidation from the Nation of Islam

 Malcolm X guards his family after Nation of Islam threats in an iconic Ebony magazine photo.

 Throughout 1964, as his conflict with the Nation of Islam intensified, Malcolm X was repeatedly threatened.

 In February, a leader of Temple Number Seven ordered the bombing of Malcolm X's car.
 In March, Muhammad told Boston minister Louis X (later known as Louis Farrakhan) that "hypocrites like Malcolm should have their heads cut off"; the April 10 edition of Muhammad Speaks featured a cartoon depicting Malcolm X's bouncing, severed head.

 On June 8, FBI surveillance recorded a telephone call in which Betty Shabazz was told that her husband was "as good as dead."
 Four days later, an FBI informant received a tip that "Malcolm X is going to be bumped off."
 That same month, the Nation sued to reclaim Malcolm X's residence in East Elmhurst, Queens, New York.
 His family was ordered to vacate but on February 14, 1965the night before a hearing on postponing the evictionthe house was destroyed by fire.

 On July 9, Muhammad aide John Ali (suspected of being an undercover FBI agent) referred to Malcolm X by saying, "Anyone who opposes the Honorable Elijah Muhammad puts their life in jeopardy."
 In the December 4 issue of Muhammad Speaks, Louis X wrote that "such a man as Malcolm is worthy of death."

-The September 1964 issue of Ebony dramatized Malcolm X's defiance of these threats by publishing a photograph of him holding an M1 carbine while peering out of a window.
+Ebony dramatized Malcolm X's defiance of these threats by publishing a photograph of him holding an M1 carbine while peering out of a window.